zectorpt/transmission/README.md

 # Torrent Web Client running on AKS (transmission)
-Torrent Web Client running on AKS
+Torrent Web Client running on AKS<br>
 The easy way to run a Torrent Web Client in AKS to download a torrent and after it you can delete the deployment